Bouteloua/lifeNiche/README.md

   * 'add' - includes environmental layers
   * 'del' - removes environmental layers

--upocc - indicate whether pull taxa from pre-existing taxa by list
+-o - indicate whether pull taxa from pre-existing taxa by list
   *	'picklist' - a list of taxa
+  * 'master' - run all taxa, this could be really list

 -family - indicates whether pull taxa from pre-existing taxa by family
   * 'family' - a predefined family name e.g., poaceae

 -group - indicates whether pull taxa from pre-existing taxa by group
-  * 'group' - a predefined family name e.g., group1
+  * 'group' - a predefined family name e.g., group1.
+Requires a intger value

 -title - indicates whether to include title for a given experiment
   * 'yes' - include a title (prompted later to entire title)